Free training course on how to wind up your SMSF: vesting a Self-Managed Super Fund

 No longer want to keep your SMSF?
 If so build this SMSF winding up kit.
 It allows you to legally end and wind up your Self-Managed Superannuation Fund.

 Build this SMSF Vesting Deed.
-It formally wind-ups (vest) your Self-Managed Super Fund.
+It formally wind-ups (vests) your Self-Managed Super Fund.

 Our SMSF Vesting Kit allows you to move from your existing SMSF to a retail public offer fund.

-SMSFs are a lot of fun.
+SMSFs are a wonderful way of keeping control and investing in a tax-friendly environment.
 But they are a lot of work.
-Perhaps you feel that managing a superannuation fund is a strain on your time.
-Perhaps you are sick and tired of the frequent government changes.
+Perhaps you feel that managing a superannuation fund is a strain on your time or perhaps you are dead.

 1. The relationship between the up to 6 members or directors has changed – fighting, divorced or dead